 ABOUT THE ART

-This new technique provided a spontaneous new way of working that seemed to stream into her consciousness without prior contemplation as to the message or imagery.
-The work was a derivative of the unique wood-grain patterns and depended on seeing in a new way, and allowing the result to be discovered in the moment.
-The resulting life-sized, ethereal figures made of black and white printing ink on paper seemed to speak to the universality of life and the oneness of all of creation, where cellular patterns in the wood-grain, resembling human musculature, mimicked the energetic display of galaxies in the cosmos, as well..
-This was the beginning of her love of working with wood, which later led to hand-carving large sculptures of black walnut wood, also guided by an inner prompting, but much more physically demanding than the collage work.
-A blending of realism and abstraction is seen in these 3-D works that offer a glimpse into the cultural, stylistic concerns of African and Indonesian art.
+This woodcut collage technique provided a spontaneous new way of working that seemed to stream into her consciousness without prior contemplation as to the message or imagery.
+The work was a derivative of the unique wood-grain patterns and depended on seeing in a new way while allowing the result to be discovered in the moment.
+The resulting life-sized, ethereal figures made of black and white printing ink on Japanese paper seemed to speak to the universality of life and the oneness of all of creation, where cellular patterns in the wood-grain, resembled human musculature and mimicked the energetic display of galaxies in the cosmos, simultaneously.

+This was the beginning of her love of working with wood, which later led to hand-carving large black walnut sculptures, which were also guided by an inner prompting but much more physically demanding than the collage work.
+A blending of realism and abstraction is seen in these 2-D and 3-D works that offer a glimpse into the cultural, stylistic concerns of African and Indonesian art.